Public assistance and government aid Indiana.

 Overall, the Head Start service can help children enhance their social and cognitive abilities and lead to increased development of children through the provision of health care, educational, teachings, and nutritional development.
 Agencies in Indiana that offer this public program will also engage parents in their children's learning.
 This is a key to helping individuals make progress toward their literacy and educational goals.
 A lot of effort is put into ensure parents participate in these Head Start programs.

 Cash assistance or grants can be obtained in Indiana from the Temporary Assistance for Needy Families (TANF).
 This program was created to replace the AFDC (Aid to Families with Dependent Children), which was formerly known as "welfare".
 Indiana's Family and Social Services Administration runs TANF.
 A number of welfare reform efforts in both Indiana and across the nation have placed an emphasis on personal responsibility and also work first.
+Indiana Division of Family Resources (DFR) can also assist with TANF.
 Find more details on cash assistance in Indiana.

 This will in effect replace cash assistance with transitional services that help people depend less on public aid, improve their job skills, and gain employment.
 The Indiana TANF program provides cash assistance for basic needs such as housing and energy bills, and it also offers supportive services to assist the family gain self-sufficiency.
+Most Indiana individuals on the cash aid also get Medicaid or SNAP food stamps as well.
 The state as well as federal government pay for this welfare assistance program, and thousands of Indiana families benefit from it.

 Receive free or low cost health care from Indiana's Family and Social Services Administration.
 One of the primary resources offered is Medicaid (HIP / HHW / CHIP).
-Almost 15% of the state’s population are receiving medical benefits from this public assistance health program at any one time.
+About 15% of the state’s population are receiving medical benefits from this public assistance health program at any one time.
 It can help people stay healthy or address a medical condition they have.
+Medicaid is a form of government health insurance that is also part of the Hoosier Care benefit programs.

 Hoosier Rx provides medications.
 The state can assist thousands of low-income seniors and those without insurance buy the prescription drugs they need to stay healthy.
 There is also information on patient assistance programs from pharmaceutical companies.
 Some elderly may qualify for free medications, while others may receive a significant discount and may need to pay a minimal fee.